 National guidance requires local authorities to permit sufficient serviced plots of land to meet the demand for self-build and custom housebuilding in their area, defined as the number of entries to the authority’s self-build and custom housebuilding register in the most recent base period (12 months running from 31 October to 30 October).
 The current demand for the base period of 31 October 2023 to 30 October 2024 is 11.

-Therefore, where there is identified demand in the borough when an application is submitted developers of larger sites (sites of 100 homes or more) will be expected to make available a small proportion of the development as serviced self-build and custom build plots, as defined in national guidance and legislation and that meet the criteria set out in Policy SHO5 parts 5a-d.
+Where there is identified demand in the borough this will be assessed on a ward basis and by the number of people registered on the self-build and custom build register in the ward where development is proposed.
+When an application is submitted developers of larger sites (sites of 100 homes or more) will be expected to make available a small proportion of the development as serviced self-build and custom build plots, as defined in national guidance and legislation and that meet the criteria set out in Policy SHO5 parts 5a-d.
 Appropriate marketing of these plots, for example through specialist plot-finding services, residential property websites and local estate agents, will be required for a period of at least six months.
 These plots will not form part of the affordable housing requirement for the development.
 Detailed guidance for the plots, for example on design, will be provided where appropriate.
+Where there is no evidence of demand, i.e. the Sandwell self and custom build register does not have any names registered for the ward in which the development is proposed, then the applicant will not have to provide self-build / custom build plots in the proposed development.

 Self-build projects should conform to all relevant policies in the SLP, including SCC1 on climate change adaptation and mitigation.